biojs/edu/howToCreateComponent.md

 	<span class="glyphicon glyphicon-info-sign" style="font-size:22px"></span> &nbsp;
 	You need to install `npm` before you can start to rock.
 </div>
-{% highlightblock question %}
-You need to install `npm` before you can start to rock.
-{% endhighlightblock %}

 In the following we will give you a gentle introduction how to create a component for BioJS 2.
-As a case study, we will build a parser for parsing a list of all graduates of this tutorial.
+As a case study, we will build a simple parser for reading a list of all graduates of this tutorial.

 **TODO**